stuarta0/blender-photogrammetry/README.md

 #### License

-In case you use this software, include an acknowledgement that PMVS2 was developped by Yasutaka Furukawa (University of Illinois at Urbana-Champaign, University of Washington) and Jean Ponce (University of Illinois at Urbana-Champaign, Ecole Normale Supérieure).
+In case you use this software, include an acknowledgement that PMVS2 was developped by Yasutaka Furukawa (University of Illinois at Urbana-Champaign, University of Washington) and Jean Ponce (University of Illinois at Urbana-Champaign, Ecole Normale SupÃ©rieure).

 PMVS is distributed under the GNU General Public License.